 Employing or Contracting with Open Source Contributors

-If your business relies on an open source project, employing, contracting with or otherwise financially supporting, contributors to the project is the most effective way to ensure that your priorities are reflected in project decisions.
-(See also Recruiting and Employee Satisfaction)
+If your business relies on an open source project, employing, contracting with, or otherwise financially supporting contributors to the project is the most effective way to influence project decisions and ensure your priorities are reflected in the roadmap.
+(See also Recruiting and Talent Development)

 This goes far beyond code contributions, although that is the most obvious and visible way that you can participate.